 This time last year my focus was on creative writing as an outlet.
 Mostly, I wanted to learn some new skills around website creation, blogging and social media management.
 I wanted to be able to stay up to date with the world in which my girls are growing up, where the well-known bloggers and vloggers are becoming as influential as celebrities.

-Personal finance and talking about family lifestyle was a natural niche for me as I have a background in finance and run a busy household.
+Personal finance was a natural niche for me as I have a background in finance and run a busy household.
 It’s so easy to get writing once you start.
 Picking something you can talk about with ease is the key.

 I didn’t aspire to be an influencer.
 In fact, I’m not really sure I knew much about the world of influencers at all.
 I thought I’d write some articles that would help people like me get a better handle on their family finances and get the most out of life.